mayaanne/foundations/resources/listening-looping.md

 - Spend 2 minutes each, listening and looping
 - Reflect

+__The Prompt:__
+_Choose one prompt to use:_
-__The Prompt:__ Talk about a time in the last Sprint when you felt triggered - Something difficult that came up which was challening in some way.
+- Talk about a time in the last Sprint when you felt triggered - Something difficult that came up which was challenging in some way.

+- Talk about a time in the last Sprint when you showed growth mindset qualities.   - What was the situation?
+What will you do less of/more of or differently next time?

+- Talk about a time in the last Sprint when you showed fixed mindset qualities.   - What was the situation?
+What will you do less of/more of or differently next time?

     1. Organise to pair with someone in your cohort or accountability group.
 If you end up doing pairing with more than one person then great - the more you practice, the better you get.